Rakowskiii/snails-rs/README.md

 - `unchecked-signer`: Learn how to handle unchecked signers properly.

 Each lab includes two tests:
-1. `test_works_properly`: Demonstrates the intended operation of the program.
+1. `test_proper_flow`: Demonstrates the intended operation of the program.
 2. `hack`: A challenge to modify the program within specific markers to exploit vulnerabilities.
 This is your playground to apply what you've learned.

 Utility functions are provided in some test modules to facilitate interaction with the lab exercises.